10 Traveller reviews from Holiday Watchdog

+"We picked The Riad tanja after having read the reviews on Trip advisor and the place was rated as number 1.
+Booked the menzah suite for a 1 night stay during our 6 night stay in Tangier.
 The entrance lobby was untidy with rugs pused to one side which i presumed incorrectly was because they were going to clean, it also had a bad drain smell, which luckily didn't filter to our bedroom.
 The place looks quite tired and in need of fresh paint and a good clean.
 Yes our suite was Ok but I was disapointed and at the same time releived I haddn't chosen one of the other rooms.
 The restaurant looks marvelous, however the waiter was insistent we sat where he wanted us to.
 As it was our Anniversary night, We choose to sit down a few steps in the lower part of the restaurant away from other tables.
 After having been spoilt with the quality of food at the Moevenpick hotel for the rest of our stay, I would say the food at riad Tanja was pretty mediocre.
 We may have ben more impressed with the food had we not eaten in better places in Tangier.
 Also we were ovecharged for our room by about 250 dirhams (25 euros) they had emailed me to say the room would be 134 euros initially.
 We diddn't quibble about the overcharge, but would not return here.
 During our stay in Tangier we popped into Riad La Tangerina which was far superior , has a lovely roof terrace.
 It is spotlessly clean and well decorated, with very friendly and helpful staff.
 Looked at all the bedrooms there and my favourite was the senior room in blue, and looking at their website much cheaper! we have just recommende the Riad tangerina to a friend who is staying there next week so we lok forward to hearing is reports on the place."

 - Travel date: 19th June 2007

 Some balance please